Judecoin/wallet/CLI-Wallet-Doc/README.md

 View key: fd370cd118cf846df807c873016b9c24d9c75fdae44c64c92c253c3e03041206
 ```

-The next few lines of text show how to navigate the jude-wallet-client.
+The next few lines of text show how to navigate the judecoin-wallet-client.
 ```
 **********************************************************************
 Your wallet has been generated!